Buying bias? Investors grab German bonds before ECB redemption reveal

 “We suspect that the ‘Germany’ redemptions will be substantially higher than any other bracket – and also be higher than the capital key suggests.”

-Schaffrik added that data shows the ECB has bought German bonds of a shorter maturity on average than those in peripheral countries.
-Therefore, those bonds will be first to mature.
+Schaffrik added that data suggested the ECB has bought German bonds of a shorter maturity on average than those in peripheral countries.
+Therefore, they would be first to mature.

-German 10-year bond yields - which move inversely to price - fell further than their euro zone peers on Monday, down 3 basis points at their lowest in around two months of 0.33 percent.
+German 10-year bond yields - which move inversely to price - fell slightly further than their euro zone peers on Monday, down 2 basis points at their lowest in around two months of 0.34 percent.

-Yields on lower-rated Spanish bonds were flat on the day and Italy’s were 1 bps lower .
+Yields on lower-rated equivalents in Spain, Portugal and Italy fell 1 bps.

 Bond markets were broadly supported by a sense that the ECB is in no rush to exit its ultra-easy stance.